-The Foreclosure Process and Laws in Maryland
+Foreclosure Process and Laws in Maryland

 Learn how foreclosures in Maryland work.

-If you default on your home loan payments in Maryland, the servicer (on behalf of the loan owner, called the "lender" in this article) will eventually begin the foreclosure process.
-The method will most likely be nonjudicial, although the process is more accurately described as quasi-judicial because a court has some control, and specific court filings are required.
-But the process doesn't have the same level of court involvement as a typical judicial foreclosure.
+If you default on your home loan payments in Maryland, the servicer (on behalf of the loan owner, called the “lender” in this article) will eventually begin the foreclosure process.
+The method will most likely be nonjudicial, although the process is more accurately described as "quasi-judicial" because a court has some control, and specific court filings are required.
+However, the process doesn’t have the same level of court involvement as a typical judicial foreclosure.

 Maryland law specifies how this quasi-judicial process works, and both federal and state laws give you rights and protections throughout the foreclosure.